sous-chefs/rvm/README.md

 # Usage

-The typical case will be to include the `rvm::system` recipe which will install RVM system-wide, install all listed RVM rubies and gems and set a default RVM ruby.

-If node is running in a Vagrant VM, then the `rvm::vagrant` recipe can help with resolving the *chef-solo* binary on subsequent provision executions.

-There are also several resources declared which can be used in other recipes that are RVM-supported.
+## RVM Installed System-Wide with Rubies

+Most likely, this is the typical case.
+Include `recipe[rvm::system]` in your run_list and override the defaults you want changed.
 See below for more details.

+## RVM Installed For A Specific User with Rubies

+If you want a per-user install (like on a Mac/Linux workstation for development), include `recipe[rvm::user]` in your run_list and add a user hash to the `user_installs` attribute list.
+For example:

+    node['rvm']['user_installs'] = [
+      'wigglebottom'  => {
+        'default_ruby'  => 'rbx',
+        'rubies'        => ['1.9.2', '1.8.7']
+      }
+    ]

+See below for more details.

+## RVM Installed System-Wide and LWRPs Defined

+If you want to manage your own RVM environment with the provided LWRPs, then include `recipe[rvm::system_install]` in your run_list to prevent a default RVM Ruby being installed.
+See the **Resources and Providers** section for more details.

+## RVM Installed For A Specific User and LWRPs Defined

+If you want to manage your own RVM environment for users with the provided LWRPs, then include `recipe[rvm::user_install]` in your run_list and add a user hash to the `user_installs` attribute list.
+For example:

+    node['rvm']['user_installs'] = [
+      'wigglebottom'  => {}
+    ]

+See the **Resources and Providers** section for more details.

+## Ultra-Minimal Access To LWRPs

+Simply include `recipe[rvm]` in your run_list and the LWRPs will be available to use in other cookbooks.
+See the **Resources and Providers** section for more details.

+## Other Use Cases

+* If node is running in a Vagrant VM, then including `recipe[rvm::vagrant]` in your run_list can help with resolving the *chef-solo* binary on subsequent provision executions.
+* If you want other Chef cookbooks to install RubyGems in RVM-managed Rubies, you can try including `recipe[rvm::gem_package]` in your run_list.
+Please read the recipe details before attempting.

 # Recipes